FloridaITOnline/ContextAnchoring/Definitions/ContextAnchoring/Gate_Definition.md

    Consumes Anchors and/or previous Gate output.

 3) **Deterministic**
-   Same Anchors → similar output.
+   Same Anchors → Similar output.

 4) **Scoped**
    Performs one semantic task only.